bdulac/persephona/README.md

 # persephona
 A (test) wrapping of Stanford NLP tools.

-Built with maven.
-A short test with English, French and German samples.
+The project is built with maven.
+A simple test with English, French and German samples is included.